kpn-dsh/dsh-cli/README.md

 * Opening web applications (e.g. the console, the swagger ui or the vhost of your app or service) from the command line.
 * Reversed lookup functions.
-For example find all services that use a given secret or volume, or have an environment value with a given value in their configuration.
+For example find all services that use a given secret or volume, or contain an environment value with a given value in their configuration.

 ## Features